humeman/killbill3/README.md

 * **Assignment 1.02**: Dungeon load/save

     This program enables loading/saving dungeons in an RLG327 file format.
 It also creates a PC character and adds debugging flags.
+* **Assignment 1.03**: Pathfinding

+    This program adds pathfinding capabilities to the dungeon, generating two distance maps (for tunneling and non-tunneling monsters) to the PC.
+* **Assignment 1.04**: Monsters

+    This program adds various random monsters to the dungeon and allows them to move, with the dungeon refreshing continually until none remain.